What Machine Should I Use to Roast at Home?

 Do I need to test the moisture levels in my coffee?

-This is best practice as the moisture levels in coffee have a direct effect on the roasting process.
+This is the best practice as the moisture levels in coffee have a direct effect on the roasting process.
 Green coffee is quite porous and can lose moisture in dry environments as well as absorb moisture in humid environments.
 The fluctuation in moisture content of stored green coffee has been proven to have a negative effect on acidity levels.

 Ideally, a roasting operation should be checking the moisture content in coffee to confirm bought coffee is within an acceptable level of 9-12%.
 Anything outside these parameters should be rejected.
 It is also necessary to record moisture levels of the coffee, as it is being stored to ascertain any issues with the storage environment, fluctuations will have an inverse effect on the quality of the coffee over time.